-Guy Beggs was born in South Africa in 1947.
-He studied fine art, first as an undergraduate at Maidstone College of Art 1964-1968, then as a postgraduate at the Royal Academy Schools, London, 1968-1971 followed by a final year at Goldsmiths College London 1971-1972.
+Guy Beggs was born in South Africa and studied fine art, first as an undergraduate at Maidstone College of Art, then as a postgraduate at the Royal Academy Schools, London, followed by a final year at Goldsmiths College London.

 Throughout his career he has exhibited extensively and his work is located in many private and public collections around the world including Tate Britain, The Museum of London, the Auckland Art Gallery, New Zealand and the Lethbridge Gallery, Canada.